 7. Advanced Analytics & Machine Learning

-Advanced analytics and machine learning algorithms are applied to predict trends and identify patterns.
-It actually involves the use of sophisticated techniques to analyze historical data and provide actionable insights.
-It’s a step beyond traditional BI, which focuses on descriptive data analytics services.
+Advanced data analytics and machine learning algorithms are applied to predict trends and identify patterns.
+It actually involves the work of data analysts that use sophisticated techniques to analyze historical data and provide actionable insights.
+Analytics capabilities offer a step beyond traditional BI, which focuses on descriptive data analytics services.

 Advanced analytics can also apply predictive and prescriptive analytics.
 For example, predictive analytics uses historical data to forecast future outcomes.
 Prescriptive analytics is based on predictive models, but suggests specific actions or decisions to improve outcomes.